TakYuChan/netflix-clone/README.md

 - constants: Constant variables like Routes url are saved here.

+### Context vs Custom Hooks

+Custom Hooks: Use it for local states and never put it into a loop.
+Handle complicated state with useReducer.
+@Target: Suggested to use on container layer as we can inject the state without prop drilling directly.

+ContextAPI: Not that capable on dealing with high update rate stuff, so best use case will be Theme or language.
+@Target: I also use it on compound component to share implicit states.

 ## State Management Evolvement

 ### Stage 1: redux + reselect<br/>